-Through U-46's partnership with Elgin Community College, there are two ways for students to earn college credit while in high school: the full-time dual credit program at ECC or the inhigh school part-time dual credit class program.
+Through U-46's partnership with Elgin Community College (ECC), there are two ways for high school students to earn college credit: the full-time dual credit program at ECC or the part-time dual credit class program at their high school.
 Dual credit programs and classes provide students with an opportunity to earn both high school and college credit upon successful completion of the college level course.
 All dual credit courses are college-level and will be listed on a student's official college transcript.
 College courses may be transferable to other higher education institutions.